What Is Psychosis? Symptoms, Diagnosis and Treatment

 According to Pinel the mad person, as a citizen, has a natural right to assistance.
 This perspective forms an ethical core of early psychiatry as a civil reform institution.
 Pinel developed an educational “moral” treatment (“traitement morale”), which was developed in parallel in Scotland by Sir John Batty Tuke, in Germany by Johann Christian Reil, who coined the term “psychiatry”, and in Italy by Vincenzo Chiarugi

-Shift from “madness” to “schizophrenia”.
+Shift from “madness” to “psychosis”.
 Beginning of modern psychiatry

 One of the first to classify the mental disorders into different categories was the German psychiatrist, Emil Kraeplin.
-He used the term “dementia praecox” for individuals who had symptoms that we now associate with schizophrenia.
+Within the group of psychoses, schizophrenia is the most typical.
+Kraeplin used for it the term “dementia praecox” for individuals who had symptoms that we now associate with schizophrenia.
 He was the first to make a distinction in the psychotic disorders between what he called dementia praecox and manic depression.

 Kraepelin believed that dementia praecox was primarily a disease of the brain, and particularly a form of dementia.
 He named the disorder “dementia praecox” (early dementia) to distinguish it from other forms of dementia (such as Alzheimer`s disease) which typically occur late in life.
 Kraepelin also emphasized the genetic (inheritance) factor but added physical illnesses like brain inflammation in the childhood.